 \subsection{Scattering matrices}

 One may go a step further by employing the method of coupled-channel analysis \cite{Logan:2022uus,Ginzburg:2005dt,Kanemura:2015ska}.
-This approach takes advantage of the fact that partial wave unitarity bounds may be imposed on any specific process, but also to any superposition of states, provided they have the same quantum numbers.
-By organizing the zeroth partial waves of such scatterings into a coupled-channel matrix, the unitarity condition translates into a bound on its eigenvalues.
-The most stringent constraint is obtained by requiring that the modulus of the largest eigenvalue to remain below $8 \pi$.
+This approach takes advantage of the fact that partial-wave unitarity bounds may be imposed on any specific process, but also to any superposition of states, provided they have the same quantum numbers.
+By organizing the zeroth partial waves of such scatterings into a coupled-channel matrix, the perturbative unitarity condition translates into a bound on its eigenvalues.
+The most stringent constraint is obtained by requiring that the modulus of the largest eigenvalue to remain below $8 \pi$, as derived in Eq.~\eqref{UNI}.
 Once again, note that $J=0$ partial waves should be multiplied by a $1/\sqrt{2}$ for every pair of identical particles in the initial or final state.

 We can classify two-particle initial and final states according to their total electric charge $Q$ and hypercharge $Y$, following the approach in \cite{Bento:2017eti}.
 In addition to $Q$ and $Y$, any scattering process involving $SU(2)$ doublets must also conserve total isospin, $T$.
-Following the results of Appendix \ref{app:REDUNDANT}, we list in Table~\ref{basistable} the most minimal set of independent two-particle states, labeled by the quantum numbers $|Q, Y, T\rangle$.
+Following the results derived in Appendix \ref{app:REDUNDANT}, we list in Table~\ref{basistable} the minimal set of independent two-particle states, labeled by the quantum numbers $|Q, Y, T\rangle$.
 Throughout we use the notation